Gingerbread house 2021 + gingerbread recipe

 Scrape dough into a box and refridgerate for at least 2 hours before using, and preferably overnight.
 We often freeze it at this stage.

-If you’re using it for a gingerbread house mould like ours – I bought this heavy aluminum Wilton one online from a (now obsolete) Irish website in 2011 – it needs to be oiled before use.
+If you’re using it for a gingerbread house mould like ours – I bought this heavy aluminum Wilton one online from a (now obsolete) Irish website in 2011 – it needs to be oiled before use so brush with a little sunflower oil.
 Preheat the oven to 180C and remove the dough from the fridge so that it warms up a little.
-Press the dough into the mould – small finger are good for this – and bake for 20-25 minutes until the dough has puffed up a little, receeded from the edges and smells glorious.
+Press the dough into the oiled mould – small finger are good for this – and bake for 20-25 minutes until the dough has puffed up a little, receeded from the edges and smells glorious.
 Let it cool for 5 minutes on a wire rack before, ever so carefully using a small palate knife, removing the pieces from the moulds.

 Bake for 12-15 minutes until cooked through.
 Cool on a wire rack before decorating as desired.